zjxxxxxxxxx/babel-plugin-clsx/README.md

 Automatically adds [clsx](https://github.com/lukeed/clsx) for `className`, You can enjoy the joy of importing without importing.

+It is important to note that this library supports the use of `Typescript` projects.
+No other library of its kind has been found to do this.

 > Before doing so, make sure that [clsx](https://github.com/lukeed/clsx) is installed or another available `className` handler exists for your project.

 ## Install